Epistimio/orion/docs/src/user/algorithms.rst

 .. warning::

    PB2 was broken in version v0.2.4.
-Make sure to use the lastest release.
+Make sure to use the latest release.

 Population Based Bandits is a variant of Population Based Training using probabilistic model to guide